Fibered spherical 3-orbifolds: The quotient of by the remaining groups

 This is the case of the remaining groups preserving the Hopf fibration.
-Moreover, these are the groups that preserve the Hopf fibration only.
+Note that these groups do not preserve the mirror image of the Hopf fibration.

 The groups of symmetries $T^*$, $O^*$ and $I^*$ act on $S^2$ as one should expect.
 In particular, $T^*$ has a normal subgroup $D_8^*$ whose action is a special case of $D_{4m}^*$ considered above.
-Moreover, threefold axis of rotation are present. $T^*$ can be regarded as a normal subgroup of $O^*$ which derives from embedding a simplicial tetrahedron inside a cube (see Figure~\ref{cubo-tetraedro}). $O^*$ contains also order 4 rotations. $I^*$ has twofold, threefold and fivefold axes.
+Moreover, $T^*$ has threefold axes of rotation, and can be regarded as the normal subgroup of $O^*$ which leaves invariant a tetrahedron embedded in a cube as in Figure~\ref{cubo-tetraedro}. $O^*$ contains also fourfold axes. $I^*$ has twofold, threefold and fivefold axes.

 When $L$ is cyclic, it has trivial induced action on the base $S^2$.
 Therefore, the base orbifold of the quotient is $S^2(2,3,3)$, $S^2(2,3,4)$ and $S^2(2,3,5)$ respectively.
-It is now easy to find the local stabilizers: take for example the group $(C_{2m}/C_{2m},O^*/O^*)$.
-An exceptional fiber corresponding to the index 2 singular point is fixed by a subgroup conjugated to $(C_{2m}/C_{2m},C_4/C_4)$; a fiber corresponding to index 3 cone point is fixed by a group of the form $(C_{2m}/C_{2m},C_6/C_6)$ and analogously for the index 4 cone point we get $(C_{2m}/C_{2m},C_8/C_8)$.
-On the other hand, for the group $(C_{4m}/C_{2m},O^*/T^*)$, stabilizers are respectively $(C_{4m}/C_{2m},C_4/C_2)$ (the twofold axis of symmetry of the cube is not a symmetry of the embedded tetrahedron), $(C_{2m}/C_{2m},C_6/C_6)$ (as the threefold axis is common for $O^*$ and $T^*$) and $(C_{4m}/C_{2m},C_8/C_4)$ (of the order 4 cyclic subgroup of symmetries of a cube, only the order 2 rotation preserves the tetrahedron).
-This enables to find the local invariants, as in the table.
+It is now easy to find the local stabilizers: take, for example, the groups $\Phi((C_{2m}/C_{2m},O^*/O^*))$ in Family 7.
+An exceptional fiber corresponding to the index 2 singular point is fixed by a subgroup conjugate to $\Phi((C_{2m}/C_{2m},C_4/C_4))$; a fiber corresponding to index 3 cone point is fixed by a group of the form $\Phi((C_{2m}/C_{2m},C_6/C_6))$ and analogously for the index 4 cone point we get a group $\Phi((C_{2m}/C_{2m},C_8/C_8))$.
+On the other hand, for the groups $\Phi((C_{4m}/C_{2m},O^*/T^*))$ in Family 8, stabilizers are respectively $\Phi((C_{4m}/C_{2m},C_4/C_2))$ (the twofold axes of symmetry through edge midpoints of the cube are not a symmetry of the embedded tetrahedron), $\Phi((C_{2m}/C_{2m},C_6/C_6))$ (as the threefold axis is common for the groups $O^*$ and $T^*$) and $\Phi((C_{4m}/C_{2m},C_8/C_4))$ (of the order 4 cyclic subgroup of symmetries of a cube, only the order 2 rotation preserves the tetrahedron).
+This enables us to find the local invariants, which we report in Table \ref{topolino}.
 When $L=D_{4m}^*$, we have some antipodal maps paired to the order 2 rotations in $O^*$, thus obtaining $D^2(;2,3,4)$ as base 2-orbifold; anyway, the local invariants are obtained in the same way.
 The case $R=I^*$ is completely analogous.

 When $R=T^*$ there are some more cases to be considered, the base orbifold of the quotient is either $D^2(;2,3,3)$ or $D^2(3;2)$ depending on the pairing of the elements of $R=T^*$ and of $L=D_{4m}^{*}$ (the 2-orbifolds $D^2(;2,3,3)$ or $D^2(3;2)$ are the two possible quotients of $S^2(2,3,3)$ by a reflection).
 In any case the method to compute the invariants is similar to the previous family.